elastic/harp/docs/cmd/harp_completion_bash.md

 ### SEE ALSO

-* [harp completion](harp_completion.md)	 - generate the autocompletion script for the specified shell
+* [harp completion](harp_completion.md)	 - Generate the autocompletion script for the specified shell